learn-co-curriculum/dsc-instance-methods-lab/README.md

-# Practice with Instance Methods
+# Instance Methods - Lab

 ## Introduction
 In the last lesson, we talked about instance methods -- what are they and how to define them.
 In this lab, we are going to put our new skills to the test and start writing our own instance methods on our classes.

 ## Objectives

+You will be able to:

-* Practice defining classes and instantiating instances of those classes
+* Define classes and instantiate instances of those classes
-* Practice defining instance methods and calling them
+* Define and call instance methods

 ## Defining Classes and Instance Methods